minprog/uva-prog-ai/20 Problem sets/30 Breakout!/10 Breakout!.md

 * *Start as soon as possible.* This assignment is due on Friday, which will be here before you know it.
 If you wait until the until the last moment, you will have a very hard time getting it all together.
-* *Implement the program in stages, as described on this page.* Don’t try to get everything working all at once.
+* *Implement the program in stages, as described on this page.* Don't try to get everything working all at once.
 Implement the various pieces of the project one at a time and make sure that each one is working before you move on to the next phase.
-* *Don’t try to extend the program until you get the basic functionality working.* The following section describes several ways in which you could extend the implementation.
+* *Don't try to extend the program until you get the basic functionality working.* The following section describes several ways in which you could extend the implementation.
 Several of those are lots of fun.
-Don’t start them, however, until the basic assignment is working.
-If you add extensions too early, you’ll find that the debugging process gets really difficult.
+Don't start them, however, until the basic assignment is working.
+If you add extensions too early, you'll find that the debugging process gets really difficult.

 ## Possible extensions